-Affect is almost always used as a verb.
+Affect is usually a verb.
 When used as a verb, its meaning is "to influence" something.
-Therefore, you would always use "affect" when trying to say that someone or something had an influence.
 For example, "The damp and rainy day affected Harry's mood."
-Very rarely, affect can be used as a noun.
-Psychologists are usually the only people to use affect as a noun to describe someone's mood or emotional state.Affect
+Sometimes it is used as a noun to describe someone's mood or emotional state.Affect

-Provided in this section is a simplified grammatical explanation of the meaning of the two words.
-This chart illustrates the main differences between the proper usage of the words effect and affect by comparing differences and by using relevant examples to illustrate proper usage.Affect vs Effect
+This page has a chart showing the main differences between the proper usage of the words effect and affect using different examples.Affect vs Effect

 Effect is usually a noun.
 When used as a noun, its meaning is "a result".
 For example, "Joe screamed; the effect was hair-raising."
 Sometimes effect is used as a verb meaning, "to cause or accomplish something."
 It is also sometimes used as an adjective.Effect